fauna/java-sample-app/README.md

    Save `schema/collections.fsl`.

-3. Push the updated schema to the `ECommerceJava` database:
+3. Push the updated `.fsl` files in the `schema` directory to the `ECommerceJava` database to stage the changes:

     ```sh
     fauna schema push
     ```

+    When prompted, accept and stage the schema.

+4. Check the status of the staged schema:
+    ```sh
+    fauna schema status
+    ```

+5. When the status is `ready`, commit the staged schema changes to the
+    database:

+    ```sh
+    fauna schema commit
+    ```

-4. In `CustomersController.java`, add the
+6. In `CustomersController.java`, add the
    `totalPurchaseAmt` field to the `response` FQL template:

     ```diff